 Many of us are quarantined and spending time at home.
 Some of us are lonely, anxious, depressed, or even bored.
 I remembered about this devotional because it got me through some of my most stressful times.
 I kept it at arms-reach under my bed along with a journal and pen through my middle and high school years, despite whatever rebelliousness I was in.
 Whenever I was worried, stressed, anxious, angry, depressed… this little devotional got me through it all.
 It planted some truths in my heart and is producing fruit today.

-The Bible talks about trials we’d face in this life, and it doesn’t leave us there.
-There are specific principles and instructions laid out for us to follow – these commands are given to us to encourage and help us get through each trial and season of life.
+The Bible talks about trials we’d face in this life.
+There are specific principles and instructions laid out for us to follow to get through them – they’re given to us to encourage and help us get through each test and season of life.

 I struggled with mostly fear – fear of the future, of the dark, of heights, etc. – but when I’d read the one-minute nugget from God Calling, it helped me recognize God’s voice a little better each time.
-I started to memorize the verses and found myself thinking about them throughout each day.
-I became more interested in studying the Bible here and there.
-I began to pray more often throughout my day.
-Even though I did go through rebellion and disobedience to my parents, I found that God would still speak to me.
+I memorized the verses and thought about them throughout each day.
+I became more interested in studying the Bible.
+I prayed more often throughout my day.
+Even though I went through rebellion and disobeyed my parents, I found that God would still speak to me.